 A true American classic deserves its own day, which is why on May 13 we celebrate National Apple Pie Day.
 This dessert has been a symbol of the United States for many years, even warranting the expression "as American as Apple Pie".

 A comfort food for many people, apple pie is best enjoyed with friends and family around a table.
 There is also nothing like the smell of freshly baked apple pie.
 So today, get baking, get your forks out, and enjoy a slice of this iconic dessert.

-History of National Apple Pie Day
+National Apple Pie Day History

 There is no record of when National Apple Pie Day was created, or who created it.
 Like many other food holidays, it likely grew from a shared appreciation for this classic dessert.
 However, apple pie has a long and interesting history.
-Funnily enough, the apple pie was not invented in America.
+Funnily enough, apple pie was not invented in America.